Medalink/laravel-blade/readme.md

 This package adds syntax definitions for the [Laravel 4 & 5](http://www.laravel.com) Blade engine.

-*Works with both Sublime Text 2 & Sublime Text 3.*
+*Works with Sublime Text 3, for older versions use an older release.*

 ### How to install w/[Sublime Package Control](http://wbond.net/sublime_packages/package_control)